• Skip to main content

 No one really knows what veterans go through unless, of course, you are one.

-There are so many specialists that try to help but there is only so much that they can do.
+There are so many specialists who try to help, but there is only so much that they can do.

 Not in a good or bad way but in a way that only we can understand.